Downsview Airport: Military housing

 A series of homes were built for Canadian Forces personnel at the corner of Keele Street and Sheppard Avenue West and at the south end of the base property.
 Access to the north end housing on Robert Woodhead Crescent and John Drury Drive was restricted to base personnel and fenced off from the neighbouring properties.
-With most of the military base being closed down, the housing has been abandoned and torn down.
+After the military base being closed down, the housing was abandoned and torn down.